Red LED facial treatment image used for acne-mark and skin-recovery content

 Can red light therapy remove acne scars?

-Not all of them.
 Red light may help inflammation, healing, and lingering post-acne redness, but it is less effective for deep icepick scars or major texture changes.

 Is red light better for acne scars or active acne?